idris-bahce/Web-Automation-Framework/README.md

 Reporting and Logging: Generate comprehensive test reports and detailed logs for better visibility into test results and troubleshooting.

 Support for Continuous Integration: Seamlessly integrate the framework with popular CI/CD platforms, enabling continuous testing as part of your development pipeline.
+For the source of framework please refer to: https://github.com/inar-academy/inar-automation-framework.git